 top of page

-Creating a Ocean blue inspired collection of handwoven scarves, snoods and a table runner
+Creating a Ocean blue inspired collection of handwoven designer scarves, snoods and a table runner

 • Jun 2